krovs/oscp-notes/docs/index.md

 !!! warning ""
     Out of Scope

-Setup credentials if you find access keys
+Set up credentials if you find access keys.

 ```shell
 aws configure